 The school recognises that all matters relating to child protection are confidential.
-However, the Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
+However, the Data Protection Act 2018, DfE Data Protection guidance for schools (DfE 2024) and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
 This includes allowing practitioners to share information without consent, provided that there is a lawful basis to process any personal information required.
 However, the school recognises that it continues to be good practice to ensure transparency and to inform parents/carers that we are sharing the information for these purposes and seek to work cooperatively with them.
 The school understands that fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children.
-Information sharing is vital in identifying and tackling all forms of abuse and neglect, and in promoting children's welfare, including their education outcomes.
+Information sharing is vital in identifying and tackling all forms of abuse, neglect and exploitation, and in promoting children's welfare, including their education outcomes.